ewestrum/GitScanner/README.md

 ---

-**⚠️ Disclaimer**: This tool is for authorized security testing only.
+**Disclaimer**: This tool is for authorized security testing only.
 Always ensure you have permission to scan repositories and comply with applicable laws and terms of service.